jiangdada1221/jiangdada1221.github.io/_pages/about.md

 <br /> <br /> -->
 I'm now a PhD candidate (since 2021 fall) in City University of Hong Kong, with the research interests in machine learning and computational biology.
 I obtained the BS degree from Zhejiang University majoring in Physics and MS degree from University of California, San Diego (UCSD) majoring in ECE in 2019 and 2021 respectively. <br />

 A little bit of myself: I grew up in Shenzhen, a wonderful city in China.
 Playing the violin and sports are used to be my daily routine before my undergraduate study and I have earned the Level 10 Certification of Violin at my early age.
 I'm a life-long lover of the video game “Fantasy Westward Journey” (梦幻西游).
-Welcome to my [BiliBili channel!](https://space.bilibili.com/484406122?spm_id_from=333.1007.0.0).
-I got married to [Pingping Zhang](https://ppingzhang.github.io) at Dec.
-2022.
-She works on video compression. <br />
+Welcome to my [BiliBili channel!](https://space.bilibili.com/484406122?spm_id_from=333.1007.0.0). <br />

 [Resume)](https://jiangdada1221.github.io/files/CV_2021fall.pdf), updated in 2021-10 <br />